pradeep0601/gauge-wdio-x-browser-test/README.md

 ```

-**Note:** To execute tests on BrowserStack you have to keep browser stack's credentials in /env/default/gauge.propperties file like as below -
+**Note:** To execute tests on BrowserStack you will have to keep browser stack's credentials in /env/default/gauge.propperties file like as below -

 ```
 BROWSERSTACK_USERNAME = **************